- Any grade (most popular for pre-K through Grade 2)

 - Admittance to all farm play and learning areas

-- Admittance to Children’s Corn Maze (not the big maze)
+- Admittance to Children’s Corn Maze (but not the big maze)

 - Grades 3-12